 Next, cut the siding plywood to the provided dimensions in the diagram and attach it to the frame.
 The siding needs to be slightly larger than the frame to cover the gaps between the door and the wall framing.

-After attached siding, cut and attach 1×4 trim around the edges and one board in the middle of the door.
+After attaching siding, cut and attach 1×4 trim or a fascia board around the edges and one board in the middle of the door.

 Step 20 – Install the Doors

-Since the doors are very heavy, use 6 hinges per door.
+Since the doors are very heavy, use six hinges per door.
 This will spread the door load among the hinges.
 Now install the door handle with a lock on the right door.
 The left door will have a slide latch lock on the bottom and top.
-You are done with the Two-Story 10×12 DIY Shed.
+You are done with the DIY 10×12 barn-style shed with a Loft.